pdeona/-react-firebase-subscribable/README.md

 #### connectFirestore

-A function that accepts a function `mapSnapshotsToProps` and returns a function that accepts a component.
+A function that accepts a function `mapSnapshotsToProps` and a list of `injectedRefs` and returns a function that accepts a component.
 Used similarly to `react-redux`'s `connect`.

 ##### mapSnapshotsToProps